 I wrote a whole case study on this once, The Two Failure Modes That Break Your AI Data Agent.
 The one that matters here is the second: the agent reads the tool description, summarizes it correctly, and then acts on its training-data prior instead.
 It knows you want discovery before query.
 It queries anyway, because every example of a database it ever saw went straight to SQL.

-The consequence for design is specific.
-Guidance that lives only in the description is advisory, and an agent treats advice the way it treats a strong prior, which is to say it loses.
-So the steering has to live somewhere the call cannot route around: in the middleware between the request and the handler.
-There are two moments to act, before the call and after it, and the platform uses both.
+Guidance that lives only in the description is advisory, and the agent weighs advice against a strong prior and loses.
+Steering has to live where the call cannot route around it: the middleware between the request and the handler.
+That gives two moments to act, before the call and after it, and the platform uses both.

 §Steer Before the Call, and After It